-University Archives and Manuscripts is the public interface for University records, Congressional papers, manuscript collections, and other special collections.
-It collects, preserves, and documents UH history, the personal papers of several of the state’s members of Congress, and the history, culture, and politics of Hawai’i.
+University Archives and Manuscripts is the public interface for University Archives, Hawaiʻi Congressional Papers Collection, and Manuscript Collections.
+It collects, preserves, and documents UH history, the personal papers of several of the state’s members of Congress, and the history, culture, and politics of Hawaiʻi.

-The Asia Collection is the most significant collection of Asian materials in the State of Hawai’i and in the Pacific.
-It dates from 1920, when the Board of Regents established the Japanese Department at the University of Hawai’I (UH).
+The Asia Collection is the most significant collection of Asian materials in the State of Hawaiʻi and in the Pacific.
+It dates from 1920, when the Board of Regents established the Japanese Department at the University of Hawaiʻi (UH).
+Distinct area collections include Asia General, China, Japan, Korea, Okinawa, Philippines, Russian Northeast Asia, South Asia, and Southeast Asia.

 - Government Documents